rjl-embedded/InfluxDB/README.md

     DEVICENAME deviceID=DEVICEID VARIABLEID1=VARIABLEVALUE1(,VARIABLEID2=VARIABLEVALUE2 etc)

 `DEVICENAME` is the measurement name in the InfluxDB database.
-This defaults to `particle` in InfluxDB Library is changed with:
+This defaults to `particle` in InfluxDB Library.
+Change it with:

     idb.setDeviceName("my_device");